WilliamQLiu/williamqliu.github.io/_posts/2018-02-20-apache-airflow.md

 It's very important to note: The scheduler runs your job one __schedule_interval__ AFTER the start date, at the END of the period.

+#### Dag Views

+You can view DAGs through the GUI, with the following views:

+* `Graph View` shows you how your DAG runs from left to right.
+I found this the most intuitive for order of operations.
+* `Tree View` is not as intuitive, but shows you the run times and whether those were successful.
+It's not as intuitive to me because your first task starts on the bottom (like a tree root) and goes upwards for downstream tasks.
+Basically your first tasks start on the bottom and your last tasks appear on top.
+* `Gantt View` shows each task and how long it took to complete

 ### Operators

 While __DAGS__ describe _HOW_ to run a workflow, __Operators__ determining what actually gets done.